 From the Desk of Clearissa’s Command Center/Avon Diva

-Last week we discussed cleansers.
-This week, step 2 in the process, is the toner.
+Last week we discussed the all-important cleanser.
+But I’ll bet you’re wondering what next…the moisturizer?
+And some are even thinking they are done with the skincare for the day.
+You couldn’t be more wrong. 🙂 This week, step 2 in the process, is the toner.
 Toners are not as popular as they used to be.
 There was a time that toners were used to restore your skin’s pH balance after using bar soap.
-However, today’s cleansers are gentle and water-soluble and do not affect the skin’s pH balance in such drastic manner.
-And the good ones are gentler and do not contain alcohol which can be drying.
+However, a lot of today’s cleansers are gentle and water-soluble and do not affect the skin’s pH balance in as drastically as bar soaps used to.
+And a lot of really good cleansers are do not contain alcohol which can be drying.

 Listed below are the types of toners available and the skin type they best serve.

 Skin bracers or fresheners

 These are the mildest form of toners; they contain water and a humectant such as glycerine, and little if any alcohol.
 Humectants help to keep the moisture in the upper layers of the epidermis by

 preventing it from evaporating.
 A popular example of this is rosewater.

 These toners are the gentlest to the skin and are most suitable for use on dry, dehydrated, and sensitive.
 It may give a burning sensation to sensitive skin.